 Given that a large percentage of people report some carryover effects on their functioning the next day, sleep paralysis could "make a significant contribution to the billions of dollars, worldwide, in costs associated with accidents, illnesses, and lost productivity associated with sleep disturbances," the researchers note.

-In the realms of metaphysics we associated this phenomenon with visitations.
-The alien abduction experience generally occurs at night, often when the person is sleeping.
-They awaken, frightened (scared stiff) and seemingly paralyzed either by their intruders or their emotions.
-They later report seeing any number of things from aliens (usually grays), spirits (sometimes angelic, other times demonic with a sexual agenda), or floating objects of light (generally orbs) in their room.
-The feeling of paralysis can last briefly or seemed prolonged.
-If another person is sleeping in the room, they may seem unaffected as they toss and turn in bed.
+In the realms of ufology thousands of people have reported feeling paralyzed, seeing alien forms, then being abducted or taken.
+The alien abduction experience generally occurs at night, often when the person is asleep.
+They awaken, frightened and seemingly paralyzed either by their intruders or their emotions.
+They later report seeing any number of things from aliens (usually grays), spirits (sometimes angelic, other times demonic with a sexual agenda), or floating objects of light in their room.
+The feeling of paralysis can last briefly or seem prolonged.

 Alien Abduction Skeptics Dictionary